GoldenSerenade/goldenserenade/README.md

 ![This is an alt text.](tumblr_363c5089eafc3a9674e333a230d53b52_eeb1eaa6_540.gif "This is a sample image.")

 # Please do not take inspo or copy my skins
+# and please don't call my skins ugly i work hard on them.
+I dont like overly detailed designs. that is not me.
+If you do this I WILL block you.

 They may not be god tier but I still love them all the same and I work really hard on them.